paritytech/parity-bridges-common/docs/high-level-overview.md

 2. Source Origin
 3. Target Origin

-Senders of a messge can indicate which one of the three origins they would like to dispatch their message with.
+Senders of a message can indicate which one of the three origins they would like to dispatch their message with.
 However, there are restrictions on who/what is allowed to dispatch messages with a particular origin.